Quironasu/Discord-Nitro-Gen/README.md

 git clone https://github.com/quironasu/Discord-Nitro-Gen.git
 Navigate to the project directory: cd Discord-Nitro-Gen
-Install the necessary dependencies using npm: npm install
+Install the necessary dependencies using: pip install -r requirements.txt

 # Usage
 Run the program with the following command: